navikt/dbt-i-nav/README.md

         index.md  # The documentation homepage.
         ...       # Other markdown pages, images and other files.

 When creating a new site you need to add it under `nav` in `mkdocs.yml`.
-See [doc](https://www.mkdocs.org/user-guide/configuration/#nav) for more info.
+See [doc](https://www.mkdocs.org/user-guide/configuration/#nav) for more info.XYZ